 Invited lectures & workshops

 Ian Cook et al (2019) Political LEGO: think pieces.
-Invited presentation and LEGOLab at the 'Social Movements, everyday life and the political of sustainable consumption' workshop, Sustainable Consumption Institute, University of Manchester.
+Invited contribution to the 'Social Movements, everyday life and the political of sustainable consumption' workshop, Sustainable Consumption Institute, University of Manchester, UK

 Ian Cook et al (2018) Follow the things: who makes the things we buy, where, how and under what conditions?
-Invited presentation at the emlyon Lifestyle Research Centre's 'Sustainability Research Day', Lyon.
+Invited presentation at the emlyon Lifestyle Research Centre's 'Sustainability Research Day', Lyon, France

 Ian Cook et al (2018) Lives in+of food.
-Invited presentation at the Food 2.0 Lab's 'Rethinking Food + Food Safety' conference, Paris.
+Invited presentation at the Food 2.0 Lab's 'Rethinking Food + Food Safety' conference, Paris, France

 Ian Cook et al (2018) Minifiurative politics.
-Invited talk and LEGOLab at the 'Lives in Brick: Bodies, Justice, Power' workshop, London.
+Invited talk and LEGOLab at the 'Lives in Brick: Bodies, Justice, Power' workshop, London, UK

 Ian Cook et al (2018) Minifigurative politics.
-Inaugural lecture, University of Exeter.
+Inaugural lecture, University of Exeter, UK

 Ian Cook et al (2017) Why I refuse to write about followthethings.com, and then do so.
 Invited panel contribution to the RGS(IBG) Digital Geographies Working Group event Revolution, Evolution, Imposition, London, UK

 Ian Cook et al (2016) Toxic materialities.
-Invited organisation of screening and panel discussion of Sasha Friedlander's (2012) documentary Where Heaven Meets Hell for Passengerfilms, London.
+Invited organisation of screening and panel discussion of Sasha Friedlander's (2012) documentary Where Heaven Meets Hell for Passengerfilms, London, UK

 Ian Cook et al (2015) Critical making with web2.0: on the material geographies in/of followthethings.com.
 Invited seminar in the ‘How social sciences shape society’ conference series, University of Neuchâtel, Switzerland